 It’s been great to get out into the park and get some exercise.
 Although both parkruns I’ve done on my own, it’s clear that parkrun is a very social activity, and I’m looking forward to seeing people the next time I go.

 Through social media, I have discovered an old classmate of mine was at the most recent parkrun I did, we just didn’t see each other!

 parkrun is great if you want to do some physical activity, outside, over a longer distance.
 If you’re a wheelchair user, I’d recommend it.
-Just be aware that even when a course is described as flat and accessible, like Long Eaton, it can still prove to be ‘not that even’ when experiencing it as a wheelchair user!
+Just be aware that even when a course is described as flat and accessible, it can still prove to be ‘not that even’ when experiencing it as a wheelchair user!
 I found myself having to work much harder on one side of my body than the other throughout a lot of the course.